vaibhavsagar/resume/resume.md

 - Taught computer science concepts with a strong emphasis on functional programming

-### LITSS at John XXIII College ANU \hfill 2011--2013 ###

-- Performed maintenance of computers, networks, and printers at College
-- Provided technical support to residents and administrative staff
-- Oversaw the transition to an external IT service provider

 ## Education ##

 B. IT (Software Development)/B. Economics, Australian National University,